4ms/stm32mp2-baremetal/README.md

 The TRACE32 debugger will connect to the EV1 board reliably.
 I've included a t32 cmm file in scripts to help.

+# Exception Level 3 (EL3) and Secure state

+All examples run in EL3 secure state.
+For this to happen, the bootloader needs to load the app in EL3 secure.
+You must use our fork of TF-A BL2 (FSBL) as the sole bootloader.
+This FSBL -A initializes DDR RAM and then loads your application as a secure payload.
+There is no OP-TEE, U-Boot, or BL31 Secure Monitor running.
+You only need the TF-A BL2 FSBL and your application.

+Obviously, running an application this way is inherently less secure.
+If you plan to use this in a production device, you should carefully consider the security requirements before running your main application in EL3 Secure state.
+For hobbyist projects, or some embedded projects with no connectivity (e.g. an audio FX unit without USB/Wi-Fi/etc), or for designing your own Secure Monitor, running in EL3 Secure is more convenient.

+If you want to see examples running EL1 non-secure, then see the [el1-ns branch](https://github.com/4ms/stm32mp2-baremetal/tree/el1-ns).
+This requires OP-TEE to be modified to allow for non-secure access to the peripherals and memory regions that the examples use.

+Most of these examples should be agnostic to the EL level, and where it matters I've added `#ifdef RUN_EL3` to the code.